fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 It's also important that the middleware for handling unsupported routes is next to the last middleware that is loaded into Express, just before the error handler.

-The following loading order would also cause an issue:
+For example, the following loading order would cause an issue:

 ```js
 const unknownEndpoint = (request, response) => {